mohdkaleel/Student-Management-Console/README.md

 1.An in-memory service, ideal for rapid testing without external setup, and

-2.A DAO implementation powered by MySQL via JDBC, showcasing real database persistence using PreparedStatement and structured CRUD operations.
+2.A MySQL-integrated DAO using plain JDBC, showcasing real database persistence using PreparedStatement and structured CRUD operations.

 The architecture follows a simple flow — Main → Service → DAO — ensuring loose coupling and easy substitution of components.
 Error handling is kept straightforward, focusing on common JDBC pitfalls.
 Core business rules are validated through a set of JUnit 5 unit tests, and the entire project is built and managed using Maven.